 TIP 2: Remove bottle parts while warming.

 When warming Dr. Brown’s bottles, remove the internal parts first (the vent insert and reservoir tube).
 This helps prevent pressure build up and leaks during warming.
 It’s okay to leave the nipple and collar on the bottle loosely, or alternatively, use the Dr. Brown’s Travel Cap.

 Wet glass is slippery, so when warming glass bottles, use a firm grip.
 We recommend warming your glass bottles with the Dr. Brown’s 100% Silicone Glass Bottle Sleeves attached, to help protect the glass.
 Again, remove the internal parts before warming.

 TIP 4: Use distilled water.

 Distilled water will help reduce the scaling that happens naturally inside the warmer.
 You can get distilled water from many big box retailers, especially those that specialize in baby.

 It doesn’t hurt to try each bottle warming approach to get the hang of them all, just in case you need to use one in a pinch.
 As you discover the perfect bottle warming option for you and baby, the two of you will be well on your way to Happy Feeding™.
 Questions?
-Contact us – we’re happy to help!« Oral Care Milestones for Babies 0 – 18 Months Travel Tips for Baby: Sleeping on the Go »
+Contact us – we’re happy to help!« Oral Care for Babies and Toddlers Travel Tips for Baby: Sleeping on the Go »